Local heights on hyperelliptic curves and quadratic Chabauty: Computations

 Let $T$ be the matrix with This has a right inverse $T^{-1}$.
 Let $M$ be the matrix of $Z_*$ acting on $\rH^1_\dR(X/K)$.

-Then the matrix of $Z_*$ on $\rH_1(\Gamma,K)$ is $ T M T^{-1}.$ \end{proposition}{ \begin{proof} We can identify $\rH_1(\Gamma, K)$ with $K^{\{\ss_1, \dots, \ss_N\}}$; the contraction of the complementary spanning tree in the dual graph is a bouquet of $N$ circles.
-Note that $T$ is the matrix of the $K$-linear morphism $\phi_2$ sending $\omega_j \mapsto \sum_{i} \Res_{\ss_j} A_{\ss_i} \omega_j$ under this identification.
+Then the matrix of $Z_*$ on $\rH_1(\Gamma,K)$ is $ T M T^{-1}.$ \end{proposition}{ \begin{proof} We can identify $\rH_1(\Gamma, K)$ with $K^{\{e_1, \dots, e_N\}}$; the contraction of the complementary spanning tree in the dual graph is a bouquet of $N$ circles.
+Note that $T$ is the matrix of the $K$-linear morphism $\phi_2$ sending $\omega_j \mapsto \sum_{i} \Res_{A_{e_i}} \omega_j$ under this identification.
 By \Cref{prop:coleman-iovita_functoriality}, the pushforward $Z_*$ is preserved under $\phi_2$.
 The matrix for $Z_*$ acting on $\rH_1(\Gamma, K)$ is then given by conjugating $M$ by $T$. \end{proof}

 Using \Cref{thm:bounds}, we can bound the operator norm of the matrix with entries in $K$ obtained from \Cref{prop:elladicmatrix}.
-By computing the matrix $T$ with enough $\ell$-adic precision, this allows us to obtain a matrix with entries in $\Q$.
+If the matrix $T$ is computed with enough $\ell$-adic precision, this allows us to obtain a matrix with entries in $\Z$.
 In the rest of this section we determine precise bounds.
 We start by bounding the size of the integers appearing in the matrix.